toniwidmo/enigmagick/README.md

 * GET list of searchable texts
 * GET list of available ciphers
 * GET list of matches for given search[number or phrase]/cipher/text
-* TODO: GET triangle for given phrase/cipher
+* GET triangle for given phrase/cipher/text
 * TODO: add 'nice' REST style URL aliases for the files.

 Attribution